bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/QGIS-ArcGIS-cross-reference-glossary.md

-# QGIS/ArcGIS Cross Reference Glossary
+# ArcGIS to QGIS Cross Reference Glossary
 This cross reference glossary has been created as a way for users to quickly reference the difference between commonly used tools in both QGIS and ArcGIS.
 It is intended to help the user transition from ArcGIS to QGIS or vice versa.

 # Index